 Tip for Making a Contact

 When making a contact, there is every chance that they don’t get/check the email.
-Which is why you need to follow-up and use as many/other channels available to get in touch.
+This is why you need to follow-up and use as many/other channels available to get in touch.

 Step 3- Making Your Pitch